AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 1. We can’t visualize the output directly using the Score Model component, so we’ll need to convert the scored results into a visual-friendly format.
 To do so, we’ll use a component called “Convert to Dataset”.

-1. In the left-side pane under the Component tab, search for the “Convert to Dataset” Component.
+1. In the left-side pane under the Component tab, search for the **Convert to Dataset** Component.
 Then **Drag** the Convert to Dataset component onto the canvas and place it under the
-Score Model component.
+**Score Model** component.

    >**Note**: This tool takes the output from the model and converts it to a format that can be visualized in the Designer.

-1. Connect the Scored dataset output from the Score Model to the Dataset input of the Convert to Dataset component.
+1. Connect the **Scored dataset** output from the **Score Model** to the **Dataset input** of the **Convert to Dataset** component.

-1. Once connected, click Save at the top to preserve your updated pipeline.
+1. Once connected, click **Save** at the top to preserve your updated pipeline.

-1. Now that the pipeline is fully built with all the components connected—from data intake to anomaly scoring—we're ready to run it to view our results!
+1. Now that the pipeline is fully built with all the components connected—from data intake to anomaly scoring we're ready to run it to view our results!

 1. First, let’s make sure all components are connected as shown.
     - Confirm that: